Extensive Range

 How Ceylon Orange Pekoe Tea Is Produced

-Orange Pekoe falls into the highest category of the grading system usually applied to black teas, particularly those from countries such as India, Indonesia and, in the case of Ceylon Orange Pekoe, Sri Lanka.
-In this system, Orange Pekoe (OP) is identified as a high quality, whole loose leaf tea (separate from the ‘broken’ and ‘fannings’ grades such as Broken Orange Pekoe, or BOP) and is known for yielding a higher concentration of aromatic oils.
+Orange Pekoe falls into the highest category of the grading system usually applied to black teas, particularly those from countries such as India, Indonesia and Sri Lanka.
+In this system, Orange Pekoe is identified as a high-quality, whole loose leaf tea, separate from broken and fannings grades such as Broken Orange Pekoe, and is known for yielding a higher concentration of aromatic oils.

 Types of Orange Pekoe Tea

-Orange Pekoe tea may be identified by its sub-group grading, which ranges from the whole leaf teas such as OP (Orange Pekoe), Flowery Orange Pekoe (FOP) and Golden Flowery Orange Pekoe (GFOP), to the selection of broken, fannings and dust grades.
-It is the higher graded, whole loose leaf Orange Pekoe teas that are generally celebrated as the most fully flavoured.
+Orange Pekoe tea may be identified by its sub-group grading, which ranges from whole leaf teas such as OP, Flowery Orange Pekoe and Golden Flowery Orange Pekoe, to broken, fannings and dust grades.
+It is the higher-graded whole loose leaf Orange Pekoe teas that are generally celebrated as the most fully flavoured.

 Orange Pekoe tea may be sourced from leaves grown in Sri Lanka or India.
-The Sri Lankan leaves that make Ceylon Orange Pekoe tea are golden-tipped Pekoe leaves, which are known as a high-quality, whole leaf tea that displays all of the characteristic delicate flavours and subtle aromas of Orange Pekoe.
+The Sri Lankan leaves that make Ceylon Orange Pekoe tea are golden-tipped Pekoe leaves, known as a high-quality whole leaf tea that displays the characteristic delicate flavours and subtle aromas of Orange Pekoe.

-Castleton FTGFOP Darjeeling Tea, made from golden orange pekoe leaves, is a delicious and delicate tea, while Soom TGFOP First Flush Darjeeling and Margaret’s Hope TGFOP Darjeeling, both sourced from Darjeeling in India, are made from flowery orange pekoe leaves that that offer complex, rich bouquets and a muscatel character.
+Castleton FTGFOP Darjeeling Tea, made from golden Orange Pekoe leaves, is a delicious and delicate tea, while Soom TGFOP First Flush Darjeeling and Margaret’s Hope TGFOP Darjeeling, both sourced from Darjeeling in India, are made from flowery Orange Pekoe leaves that offer complex, rich bouquets and a muscatel character.

 Reviews of Ceylon Orange Pekoe

-Here’s what some of our customers are saying about the unique characteristics of Ceylon Orange Pekoe tea:
+Here’s what some customers are saying about the unique characteristics of Ceylon Orange Pekoe tea.

 Ceylon Orange Pekoe Tea